Martenski/RepData_PeerAssessment1/PA1_template.md

 [1] 2304

 The NA's have been replaced by the average number of steps of the interval category in which it falls.
+This seems to be the best (simple) strategy, since the variance in steps per day is larger than the variance in steps per interval.

 ```r